 - Next, what pages are now ranking on the 1st page?
 Write them down as well and record the website address and the date.

 - Spend some time looking through the pages that are ranking in the top 10.
 What is different about them?
 Do they have better content than your page?
 Is their content more up to date?
 Do they have more backlinks?
 Is their website faster?
 Record this information.

 - It may take some time to get your website back on the 1st page.
 Consider investing in a Google Adwords campaign to ensure leads continue to come in.
-This will prevent a sudden loss of new clients and revenue.
+This will prevent the sudden loss of new clients and revenue.